 Start by optimising your Google My Business (GMB) profile—ensure it’s fully updated with accurate business hours, contact details, high-quality images of your products or storefront, and customer reviews.

 Encourage satisfied customers to leave positive feedback on your GMB listing, as this boosts visibility in local search results.
-Create ads that highlight limited-time offers or exclusive promotions available only to residents of your town or neighbourhood.
-On TikTok specifically, consider creating short, engaging videos showcasing behind-the-scenes moments, product highlights, or even staff introductions to humanise your brand and connect with potential customers emotionally.
+Create ads that highlight limited-time offers or use Instagram’s location tags and stories.

 Participate in local events, sponsor neighbourhood initiatives, or collaborate with other nearby businesses to cross-promote each other’s services or make use of each other’s services too (why not?)